The uniformization of the moduli space of principally polarized abelian 6-folds: Introduction

 3pt

-It is natural to ask how the $E_6$-Prym-Tyurin varieties considered in this paper generalize classical Prym varieties.
-It is well-known \cite{donagi1992fibres-prym-map}, \cite{FL} that the Prym variety of the \emph{Wirtinger cover} of a $1$-nodal curve of genus $g$ is the Jacobian of its normalization.
-Thus, if $\Delta_{0}^{''}\subset \overline{\cR}_{g+1}$ is the boundary divisor of such covers, then $P(\Delta_0^{''})=\overline{\cM}_{g}\subset \overline{\cA}_{g}$, thus showing that Jacobians arise as limits of Prym varieties.
-We generalize this situation and explain how ordinary Prym varieties appear as limits of Prym-Tyurin varieties.
+It is natural to ask in what way the Prym-Tyurin-Kanev (PTK) varieties considered in this paper generalize classical Prym varieties.
+It is classical \cite{wirtinger1895untersuchungen-uber} that the Prym variety of the \emph{Wirtinger cover} of a $1$-nodal curve of genus $g$ is the Jacobian of its normalization.
+Thus, if $\Delta_{0}^{''}\subset \overline{\cR}_{g+1}$ is the boundary divisor of such covers and $P:\rr_{g+1}\dashrightarrow \overline{\cA}_g$ is the extension of the Prym map outside a codimension $2$ subvariety of $\rr_g$, then $P(\Delta_0^{''})$ contains the closure of the Jacobian locus in $\overline{\cA}_g$.
+In particular, Jacobians arise as limits of Prym varieties.
+We generalize this situation and explain how ordinary Prym varieties appear as limits of PTK varieties.